dm-zharov/swift-security/README.md

     - PKCS12.Data // SecIdentity  (PKCS #12 Blob)
 ```

-To add support for own types, you can extend them by conforming to the following protocols.
+To add support for custom types, you can extend them by conforming to the following protocols.

 ```swift
 // Store as Data (GenericPassword, InternetPassword)